AbstractSDK/app-template/README.md

 ```sh
 just wasm
 ```
 This should result in an artifacts directory being created in your project root.
 Inside you will find a `my_module.wasm` file that is your module’s binary.
-Make sure it's the same name as mentioned in `Cargo.toml` file.
-If not, just edit it to match.

 ### Testing